cc4v/cc4rs/README.md

 > - Ported from [odin-cc](https://github.com/cc4v/odin-cc/), partially using GitHub Copilot (AI), so please use with care.
 > - Current state is at **early stage** (APIs may change).
 Please consider to use [nannou](https://github.com/nannou-org/nannou) as an alternative at first.

+## Comparison

+When compared to bevy or nannou (based on bevy), it's minimal, compact, short compilation time thanks to Sokol framework.

 ## Examples

 ```bash